California Greyhound Adoption

 • If your hound does not finish the food in 15 to 20 minutes pick it up and throw it out.
 They will learn that when food is down it is time to eat.
 If your hound does not eat anything call me ASAP.

-• Avoid exercise 1 hour before and 1 hour after eating.
+• You can take your dog for a walk to relieve themselves after eating but AVOID heavy exercise 30 min before and 30 min after eating.
 If your dog is active immediately before or after eating they can get "BLOAT".
 Bloat, or gastric dilatation/volvulus or GDV, a medical emergency, is a deadly condition most common in large deep-chested breeds.
 Symptoms usually begin after a meal.
 The stomach becomes engorged with food, fluid, and gas, and then may twist on itself so that nothing can escape.
 It can kill the animal in an hour.

 • A dog experiencing bloat will be very uncomfortable.
 It may seem anxious, may whine and pace the floor.
 It may look at its stomach, which may look swollen and distended, it may try to vomit, with no results.
 Your dog will not be able to get comfortable in any position.
 If you think this is happening rush to your Vet or emergency clinic immediately.
 Your hound can die within an hour.